SC5/sc5-machine-learning/glossary.md

 #### Gradient descent
 An simple algorithm for minimising cost functions.
 More optimized minimisation algorithms that don't require choosing a learning rate include BFGS and L-BFGS.

+#### Ground truth
+In the context of supervised learning, ground truth refers to the inherent accuracy of examples in your training (note: not test/validation) set.

 #### Independent variable
 Independent variables are variables expected to affect the value or one or more dependent variables.
 Independent variable are also known as predictor variables (predictors).